Age of consent in Asia: Lebanon

 The age of consent for sex in Lebanon is 18 for both males and females in regardless of gender or sexual orientation.

 Article 505 of the Penal Code states, "Whoever commits a sexual act with a minor of less than fifteen (15) years, shall be punished with hard labor of up to fifteen (15) years.
 This penalty shall be for a minimum of five (5) years, if the victim has not attained the age of twelve (12) years.
 And whoever commits a sexual act with a minor aged more than fifteen (15) to years but less than eighteen (18) years, shall be punished by imprisonment for a period varying between 2 months and 2 years."

-According to Lebanese Marital Law, individuals aged between 15 (14 in the case of females with judicial consent) and 18, may marry in exceptional cases (when factoring in areas of the law, such as and including both parental and judicial consent), and in the cases of females - marriage is allowed outright, as an unrestricted right, from the age of 17.
+According to Lebanese Marital Law, individuals aged between 15 (14 in the case of females with judicial consent) and 18, may marry in exceptional cases (when factoring in areas of the law, such as and including both parental and judicial consent), and in the cases of females – marriage is allowed outright, as an unrestricted right, from the age of 17.
 However it is unclear, as to what extent sex within the confines of marriage impacts on the general age of consent.

 Macau

 The general age of consent in Macau is 14, regardless of gender or sexual orientation, provided that the older participant did not abuse the inexperience of a person aged 14 or 15.

-Otherwise the general age of consent is 16 years of age (except in specific cases where an individual aged 16 to 18 years of age is entrusted to an adult for education or assistance purposes whom have abused such position - as specified under article 167/1(b) of the Macau Criminal Code).
+Otherwise the general age of consent is 16 years of age (except in specific cases where an individual aged 16 to 18 years of age is entrusted to an adult for education or assistance purposes whom have abused such position – as specified under article 167/1(b) of the Macau Criminal Code).

 Sex with minors younger than 14 years old is more severely punished (1 to 8 years' imprisonment) compared to minors aged 14 or 15 (up to 4 years' imprisonment if the perpetrator abused the minor's inexperience).
 Anal sex, irrespective of the gender or orientation of the participants (male-male, female-female, male-female), has an aggravated punishment (3 to 10 years of prison if practiced with a minor under the age of 14 and up to 4 years if practiced with an older minor).

 Malaysia

 The de facto age of consent for heterosexual sex in Malaysia is 16 for both sexes, as homosexual activity in Malaysia is illegal.
+However, premarital sexual activity, regardless of heterosexual or homosexual, is illegal for all Muslims in Malaysia.

 Under the Malaysian Penal Code (Act 574), Section 375, the specified age is 16;

 Rape.
 A man is said to commit "rape" who, except in the case hereinafter excepted, has sexual intercourse with a woman under circumstances falling under any of the following descriptions: (...)
 Sixthly – With or without her consent, when she is under sixteen years of age.

 However, Article 17 of the Sexual Offences Against Children Act 2017 makes any sexual touching of a child (defined as under 18 years) punishable by up to 20 years imprisonment.